MimiOnuoha/Creative-Approaches-NYU/syllabus.md

 - Do:
   - look at the [Algorithmic Citizenship](http://citizen-ex.com/citizenship) project by James Bridle
   - check out Ingrid Burrington's [Field Guide to New York](http://seeingnetworks.in/nyc/) (note that Ingrid is a fellow at IMA this semester and can be a useful resource to you!)
   - Once you've finished all of the readings and other assignments, write a 200-300 word response on one or both of the readings.
 What stood out to you?
 What is compelling, what are you still thinking about?
 What are you considering about the internet that you didn't know before?
 What do you want to know more about?
+Submit using homework form, week 6.1.

 #### March 5: The Internet: an infrastructural overview